British nationality law: Terminology

+The distinction between the meaning of the terms citizenship and nationality is not always clear in the English language and differs by country.
 Generally, nationality refers to a person's legal belonging to a sovereign state and is the common term used in international treaties when addressing members of a country, while citizenship usually means the set of rights and duties a person has in that nation.
-This distinction is clearly defined in many non-English speaking countries but not in the Anglosphere, nor in the Romance-speaking world (except France).
-Historically, an individual associated with Britain was referred to neither as a national nor a citizen, but a British subject.
+This distinction is clearly defined in many non-English speaking countries but not in the Anglosphere.

+Historically, an individual associated with Britain was neither a national nor a citizen, but a British subject.
 British citizenship was not created until passage of the British Nationality Act 1981.
-This Act defined six types of nationality with varying degrees of civil and political rights, dependent on a person's connections with the United Kingdom, overseas territories, or former colonies.
-British citizens hold their status because of a close connection with the UK, usually through their own (or parents' or grandparents') birth, adoption, naturalisation, or registration as citizens of the UK.
+This Act defined six types of nationality dependent on a person's connections with the United Kingdom, overseas territories, or former colonies.

+British citizens hold their status because of a close connection with the British Islands, usually through their own (or parents' or grandparents') birth, adoption, naturalisation, or registration as citizens of the UK.
+This was defined as right of abode by the Immigration Act 1971.

 Types of British nationality

-There are six types of British nationality.
-Any of the following is a British national:
+There are six types of British nationality: